adapted from

 because she didn’t have any grape leaves as the ones she had seen were too small.

 She doesn’t like cooking the conkie dumpling in foil or the other options.
-So to ensure there

 are dumplings on Friday, I volunteered to go driving around Anguilla scoping out grape